 Mangrove calls the offer logic of the maker contract a first time, via the callback function

-makerExecute, when an offer is matched by a taker order.
+makerExecute, when an offer is matched by a market order.
 This happens immediately prior to trade settlement allowing makers to source liquidity reactively and just-in-time for the trade.
 It also allows makers to renege on the offer to trade by incorporating defensive code (called last look) in the maker contract (e.g., because the market conditions changed).

 This implies that offers posted to Mangrove need not be fully provisioned.
-As a maker, your liquidity can be shared, borrowed, lent and, at the same time, be displayed in Mangrove's order book - ready to be sourced when, and only when, your offer is taken.
+As a maker, your liquidity can be shared, borrowed, lent, and, at the same time, be displayed in Mangrove's order book - ready to be sourced when, and only when, your offer is taken.

 After a smart offer is taken

-This allows makers, for instance, to post another offer to redisplay their liquidity instantly, in a manner similar to Automated Market Makers (AMMs).
+This allows makers to, for instance, post another offer to redisplay their liquidity instantly, in a manner similar to Automated Market Makers (AMMs).

 Call sequence overview